-Embree is married to the former Natalyn Grubb, and the couple still has one child at home, daughter Hannah (15).
+Embree is married to the former Natalyn Grubb, and the couple still has one child at home, daughter Hannah (16).
 They have raised two football-playing sons, who, in keeping with the CU family theme, selected colleges under the tutelage of two former Buff coaches.
-The eldest, Taylor, is a senior wide receiver at UCLA, where Neuheisel is head coach (he has 117 career receptions for 1,548 yards and two touchdowns).
+The eldest, Taylor, lettered at wide receiver for UCLA, where Neuheisel was his head coach (he had 137 career receptions for 1,776 yards and four touchdowns).
 Connor, also a receiver, redshirted as a freshman at UNLV under head coach Bobby Hauck, who was an assistant at Colorado under Neuheisel; he has since transferred to Kansas.
 Jon Embree was on coaching staffs with both Neuheisel (five seasons) and Hauck (four).